gliu2k/SAP-Datasphere/Roadmap/README.md

 We can import the users from *CSV* file in GoLive.
 And, we can synchronize the users and achieve the SSO via SAML.
 See [Blog](https://community.sap.com/t5/technology-blogs-by-members/integrate-sap-data-warehouse-cloud-with-azure-active-directory/ba-p/13480455)

 > [!Note]
 > I'm not sure how to integrate it with SAP GRC.
 The way I figure out is to load the GRC tables, where the user and role infomration are stored, into Datasphere.
+But theb it is not clear which HANA XS procedures to call to update the stanadard datasphere tables.

 # 4. Delta Data Loading